KDE/krita/3rdparty/README.md

 Note: on all operating systems the entire procedure is done in a terminal window.

 1. git: https://git-scm.com/downloads.
 Make sure git is in your path
-2. cmake 3.3.2 or later: https://cmake.org/download/.
+2. CMake 3.3.2 or later: https://cmake.org/download/.
 Make sure cmake is in your path.
+    * CMake 3.9 does not build Krita properly at the moment, please use 3.8 instead.
 3. Make sure you have a compiler:
     * Linux: gcc, minimum version 4.8
     * OSX: clang, you need to install xcode for this